Icel Maître boning knife – precise control when butchering

-Forged steel with high durability
+Forged steel with superior durability

-Maintaining your quality knife
+Caring for your quality knife

-This Icel Maître boning knife provides you with:
+This Icel Maître boning knife gives you:

 - Professional quality from Icel's exclusive Maître series